 The NBME shelf exam is an objective summative assessment associated with each clerkship.
-The shelf exam will be offered twice when an LIC student is ready for a specific specialty of focus, and multiple shelf exams may be taken throughout the LIC term.
-The shelf exam may be taken on Friday afternoon or Sunday afternoon at the point when the clerkship specialty exam LIC student is focused on is being offered.
-Students must inform the Office of Assessment and Evaluation of which shelf exam offering they are requesting by 8 am on the final Wednesday of the time dedicated within the LIC to take the specialty shelf.
+The NBME shelf exam will be offered twice at the end of the clerkship, the afternoon of the last Friday or Sunday immediately following the clerkship, allowing for personalization and flexibility.
+Students must inform the Office of Assessment and Evaluation of which shelf exam offering they are requesting by 8 am on the final Wednesday of the clerkship.
 Students who do not submit the form via Sign Up Genius requesting an exam will automatically be scheduled for a Sunday afternoon shelf exam.

-In case of unexpected illness or circumstance, if student is unable to sit for the NBME shelf exam as scheduled, or if technical issues arise during the examination, student should notify the exam team immediately and will work with the associate dean, clinical and competency based education and the exam team on scheduling a retake during adjacent PPD.
+In case of unexpected illness or circumstance, if a student is unable to sit for the NBME shelf exam as scheduled, or if technical issues arise during the examination, the student should notify the exam team immediately and will work with the associate dean, clinical and competency based education and the exam team on scheduling a retake during an adjacent Personal Professional Development (PPD) week.